-Trump to meet spy chiefs amid hacking tension
+Trump's feud with spy chiefs comes to a head

 (CNN)The feud between Donald Trump and the US intelligence community will play out out behind closed doors Friday when the President-elect is given a briefing on allegations of election-related hacking by Russia.

+The meeting comes at the end of a week in which Trump's public skepticism over evidence Russia interfered in the US political process has pitted him against the country's top spy chiefs and high profile lawmakers in both parties.

-Trump will meet with James Clapper, the Director of National Intelligence, as well as several other leading spy chiefs, the day after a Senate Armed Services Committee on cyberthreats Thursday.
+Trump will sit down with James Clapper, the Director of National Intelligence, as well as several other leading agency heads, the day after a Senate Armed Services Committee on cyberthreats Thursday.

 With just two weeks until his inauguration, there are concerns over Trump's seeming refusal to give more credence to the views of leading US intelligence agencies than to those of Russian President Vladimir Putin and WikiLeaks fugitive Julian Assange.

-The drama has pitted Trump against not only the intelligence community but high profile lawmakers in both parties, and caused outgoing Vice President Joe Biden to tell Trump that he should "grow up".
+The drama has even caused outgoing Vice President Joe Biden to tell the President-elect he should "grow up".

 What's been said?